Hear Me Out: Defending Our Most Unpopular Thirst Opinions

 “I used to go hard for Lil Bow Wow when I was younger — like, I wrote fan letters and everything.
 The moment when I knew this was my man, my man, my man was when he first came out with “Puppy Love” and was playing basketball with Solange in the music video.
 I really felt like I could’ve (and should’ve) been in the video.
 Then, when he did “Like You” with Ciara?
 I genuinely felt jealous.
 “Basketball?”
 With Fabolous?
 Panty.
 Drop.
 I didn’t have my current aversion to short men at the time, so Bow was really my short king.
 We were like 13, so we obviously didn’t know anything about love, but it was the braids, the jerseys, the baggy clothes, the sneakers for me…it was everything.
 He was everything.”

-“Bow Wow’s not that unpopular of a crush, especially when he was the most poppin’, but I remember my friends clowning me like, ‘Sandy, you love this boy, but he’s so short!’
+“Bow Wow’s not really that unpopular of a crush, especially when he was the most poppin’, but I remember my friends clowning me like, ‘Sandy, you love this boy, but he’s so short!’
 And people used to say that he looked like a cute girl with his braids (problematic, I know), but I saw the vision.
-I’ve since grown out of that stage — I’m trying to lower my height requirements to like, 5’10”, but I for sure won’t be checking for a short king ever again, and he somehow didn’t grow much after that — but if Bow’s paying for a date, I might have to see what’s up.”
+I’ve since grown out of that stage — I’m trying to lower my height requirement to like, 5’10”, but I for sure won’t be checking for a short king ever again, and he somehow didn’t grow much after that — but if Bow’s paying for a date, I might have to see what’s up.”

 Sandy Pierre, Branded Execution Manager